-The Urban Design Review Panel, created in 2004 by resolution for a 3 year trial period, was established as an independent urban design advisory body on a permanent basis by Council resolution in 2007 (report C2007-71).
-The objective of the Urban Design Review Panel (the Panel) is to encourage the achievement of design excellence by focusing on the architecture and urban design issues of development applications.
+The Urban Design Review Panel (the Panel), created in 2004 by resolution for a 3 year trial period, was established as an independent urban design advisory body on a permanent basis by Council resolution in 2007 (report C2007-71).
+The objective of the Panel is to encourage the achievement of design excellence by focusing on the architecture and urban design issues of development applications.
 The Panel provides "best practice" design guidance which recognizes the complex relationship between streets, buildings and the spaces between them while responding to use, context and climate.

 Input from the Panel will be requested on select applications, outlined in the accompanying Urban Design Review Protocol.
-Administration will engage Urban Design Review Panel at the earliest stage to ensure the provision of urban design guidance at the most effective point in the project design process as well as the timely review of applications to meet existing Corporate Planning Applications Group (CPAG) timelines.
+Administration will engage the Panel at the earliest stage to ensure the provision of urban design guidance at the most effective point in the project design process as well as the timely review of applications to meet existing Corporate Planning Applications Group (CPAG) timelines.

-1.1 Mandate
+1. Mandate